The Poison Rose: Plot

+Going to a high-toned gambling casino run by local powerbroker Doc, Phillips is greeted cheerfully by people from the old days, at least on the surface.

+Doc proves to be the "wild card"---eventually nodding to Phillips' investigations, as they are taking out his competition.

-He meets up with his ex, Jayne, and her daughter, Becky.
-Becky is married to the star quarterback, Happy.
-One night during a game, Happy suddenly dies and the police strongly suspect Becky.
-Jayne asks Carson for help.
+He meets up with his ex-wife, Jayne, and her daughter, Becky, who is married to a star quarterback, Happy.
+One night during a game, Happy suddenly dies and the police suspect Becky of killing him.

+Jayne asks Phillips for help.
 Becky was being abused by Happy, but since he was the star quarterback, the police would not arrest him.

+Phillips learns he is Becky’s father.

-It is later learned Dr. Miles was killing off patients who were not financially supported by their families, Barbara Van Poole included, and collecting their social security money.
-Carson uncovers the truth and Dr. Miles is shot dead by a patient.
-Carson learns he is Becky’s father.
+Phillips learns that Dr. Miles was killing off patients who were not financially supported by their families, Barbara Van Poole included, and collecting their social security money.
+Dr. Miles was using the money to finance a secret drug laboratory on the grounds; which Phillips sets afire.
+Phillips uncovers the truth and Dr. Miles is shot dead by a patient.

-Carson and Jayne reconcile and he finds a bottle of cancer pills.
+After Phillips and Jayne reconcile, he finds a bottle of cancer pills.
 This same substance was found in Happy's blood.
 He accuses her of "doing anything to protect her daughter" and realizes that she was the one who poisoned Happy.
 Becky comes out and asks her if she did it.
 At first Jayne denies everything, but then admits that she thought that Happy would kill Becky and since she herself did not have long to live, no one would be left to protect her daughter.
 Becky forgives her.

-The movie ends with Carson stating that he was going to go home, then realizes he is home, implying he stays with his ex and daughter instead of going back to Los Angeles.
+The movie ends with Phillips stating that he was going to go home, then realizes he is home, implying he stays with Jayne and Becky instead of going back to Los Angeles.

 Cast

 Production

 Forest Whitaker was previously in talks to portray Dr. Mitchell before Brendan Fraser assumed the role.

 Principal photography took place in Savannah, Georgia, in June 2018 and continued in Italy after the summer.

+The football player's name, Happy Chandler, is an "inside joke".
+Happy Chandler was the Commissioner of Baseball in the 1940's and 1950's.